aabiddanda/aabiddanda.github.io/_posts/2021-10-30-online-awk.md

 }
 {% endhighlight %}

 It's not the fastest solution possible but for some context takes about ~30 seconds for 10 million entries on a 2020 Macbook Air without having to necessarily read a file completely into memory.
+An improved version of this would likely use [Hoare's Selection Algorithm](https://en.wikipedia.org/wiki/Quickselect) in combination with a maintained dictionary of counts.

 ## Outlier Detection via Inter-Quartile Range